mahdifarshid/AlamofireInThreeLayer/README.md

 # AlamofireInThreeLayer

-This is the sample project created for a lot of data
+This is the sample project to  communicate with the server with 3 Layer

 ## Built using
  - Xcode 9.2